Aditi0310/aditi0310/README.md

 ---

 ## 🌟 About Me

-👩‍💻 Navigating the world of software from the city of dreams, Mumbai 🌆
 🎓 Computer Science graduate, KIIT University, Bhubaneswar 💼 Building tools and solutions at Upstox that power trading workflows efficiently
 🎨 Fusing logic and design to craft maintainable, high-performance applications